CoFH/cofh.github.io/docs/thermal-expansion/fluid-transposer/index.md

   [lingering potion](https://minecraft.gamepedia.com/Lingering_Potion) for 400
   RF.

-{% include recipe-table.html type='transposer-fill' recipes=page.recipe-list.fill %}
+{% include recipe-table.html type='transposer-te5-fill' recipes=page.recipe-list.fill %}

 ### Emptying
 * 1,000 mB of fluid can be drained from items that hold fluids such as filled